MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSBlobService.md

 # Get-ACSBlobService

 ## SYNOPSIS
-Retrieve the status and settings of Blob service
+Gets the status and settings of a Blob service.

 ## SYNTAX